Opening Times and Admissions

-We are putting in place a number of mitigations as per advice from the UK Government, the National Museums Directors Council and the Association of Independent Museums.
+We are operate a number of mitigations as per advice from the UK Government, the National Museums Directors Council and the Association of Independent Museums.
 We have also been awarded Visit England's 'Good to Go' mark for meeting their standards for reopening.
 Our measures include:

 - We are limiting the number of visitors who can be inside the Museum at any one time; socially distanced queuing will be enforced outside